akrzemi1/__sandbox__/string_view_ctor.md

 In this case conflating not-a-string with a zero-sized string is acceptable.

 There is another model, which is self-consistent provided that no attempt at memoization is made.
-This includes the attempts of storing the results of functions discriminationg `sv.data() == nullptr` in maps.
+(This includes the attempts of storing the results of functions discriminating `sv.data() == nullptr` in maps.)

 The not-a-string state is never expected to occur, but if it occurs it is treated as a bug in the program and functions that obtain it should immediately stop execution, e.g. by calling `std::terminate()`, throwing an exception, or performing a comparable avasive action.
 In such case departing from regular/value semantics does not matter, as the program or a part thereof will be shut down anyway.